Therapeutics

 On June 26, 2020, the U.S. Food and Drug Administration granted AXS-05 breakthrough therapy designation for agitation in Alzheimer’s disease; the drug combination already holds breakthrough therapy as well as fast-track status for depression.

-In September 2022, Axsome began ADVANCE-2, a Phase 3 trial for Alzheimer’s disease agitation.
-It is to enroll 350 people for up to five weeks treatment with twice-daily AXS-05, with an optional six-month open-label extension.
-The primary outcome will be change in the CMAI; completion is slated for the first half of 2024.
-The company plans to apply for approval after this trial and its open-label extension are complete, in hopes of satisfying prior FDA feedback calling for long-term safety data from at least 300 patients treated for six months and 100 patients for one year (press release).
+In September 2022, Axsome began ADVANCE-2, a parallel-group Phase 3 trial for Alzheimer’s disease agitation.
+It was to enroll 350 people for up to five weeks treatment with twice-daily AXS-05 or placebo, with an optional six-month open-label extension.
+The primary outcome is change in the CMAI after five weeks.
+The company said it plans to apply for approval after this trial and its open-label extension are complete, in hopes of satisfying prior FDA feedback calling for long-term safety data from at least 300 patients treated for six months and 100 patients for one year (press release).

 For details on AXS-05 trials, see clinicaltrials.gov.